How to Make a Palm Cross (Easy Palm Cross Instructions!)

 While folding palms into crosses is a lot of fun, you may not want to hang on to your palm leaf crosses forever.

-Eventually, you’ll probably want to know how to dispose of palms.
+Eventually, you’ll probably want to know how to dispose of old Palm Sunday palms.

-Yet, it’s important to note that if you attend a Catholic church that blesses its palms for Palm Sunday mass, you cannot dispose of palms in the trash once they’ve been blessed.
+It’s important to note: IF you attend a Catholic church that blesses its palms for Palm Sunday mass, you cannot dispose of palms in the trash once they’ve been blessed.

 Here’s how to dispose of palms: